I camp in my kitchen

 Grinding vada batter

-After 3 -4 hours of soaking, drain all the water, add curry leaves, coriander leaves to the dal, grind it close to fine batter.
+• After 3 -4 hours of soaking, drain all the water.
+Take all the ingredients in a mixer jar add curry leaves, coriander leaves to the dal.
+Grind it close to fine batter.
 Do not grind it smooth, we need a bit of crunch and crisp.

 vada batter

-Heat the oil and when it reaches the correct temperature, start frying the vadai.
-We do not use any kind of thermometer to check the temperature of oil, just drop a small amount of vadai batter into hot oil, when it sizzles and raises up, then the oil is ready.
-So convenient isn’t?
+• Heat the oil and when it reaches the correct temperature, start frying the vadai.
+To check the readynes of the oil, just drop a pinch of batter into hot oil.
+If it sizzles and raises up immediately, then the oil is ready.
+So convenient isn't?

 shaping vadai